 While the selective school entrance exam is challenging for students, the following information will help you and your child prepare in advance.

 The entrance exam is made up of both ability tests and achievement tests.
-There are six tests in total and the examination takes about three hours to complete.
+There are five tests in total and the examination takes about three hours to complete.
 The exam is as follows:

 15 minute break